Convergence

 The skeleton of a society.
 Hospitals, power, telecom, ports, water, roads.
 Cadastre-level damage assessment from satellite.
 When infrastructure fails, everything fails.

 Actors and their statements.
-State and non-state, the gap between what is said and what is done, factional manoeuvre, internal balance.
+State and non-state, the gap between what is said and what is done, factional maneuver, internal balance.

 The slow violence.
 Currency, fuel, trade, sectoral impact, supply chains, fiscal capacity.
 The war after the war, and often the war before the war.

-The information ecosystem.
-Not what is reported, but how.
-Coverage gaps, narrative divergence, source speed, editorial bias as a diagnostic.
+The information ecosystem, official and unofficial.
+Not what is reported but how: coverage gaps, narrative divergence, editorial bias as a diagnostic, plus the public sentiment layer beneath it.

 The engine